 Non-stackable items are costly for couriers as they lead to difficulties when transporting large numbers of shipments.
-It’s the same reason we use standardised shipping containers when transporting freight.

 Which couriers apply the surcharge?

 For DHL and TG Express, there is a surcharge for non-stackable pallets.
 Any pallet in a shipment can be deemed non-stackable due to its packaging or shape, or if it is marked with DO NOT STACK instructions.

 TNT apply a surcharge for any non-stackable piece, which means any parcel or pallet that cannot be stacked or put in a cage due its shape or packaging.

 For FedEx and TG International, there is a surcharge for any piece, skid or pallet that cannot be stacked due to its shape or packaging.

 All couriers class plastic pallets as non-stackable, and therefore these will incur a surcharge.

 Please see our surcharges page for the most up-to-date list.

 How to pack so they can stack